Icy-Monster/Luau-Tips/README.md

 **-----------------------------------------------** 3.6

 # 1.0 Introduction
-This is a simple guide to writing reliable and quickly readable code that is universaly known to all programmers.
+This is a simple guide to writing reliable and quickly readable code that is universally known to all programmers.
 It includes many aspects of coding and many practices of formatting and writing code.

 This guide requires basic knowledge of Lua.
 The guide does not explain programming in Lua, but common bugs and problems with readability.

 # 2.0 Deprecations and Misconceptions
 ## 2.1 The Task Library
 https://create.roblox.com/docs/reference/engine/libraries/task
-Roblox introduced the Task library in august of 2021, with the Task library being used to directly talk to the game engines task schedule of tasks to be ran.
+Roblox introduced the Task library in August of 2021, with the Task library being used to directly talk to the game engine's task schedule of tasks to be run.

-It brang and deprecated many functions such as:
+It brought and deprecated many functions, such as:

 ```lua
 wait(x: Number): Number -> task.wait(x: Number): Number

 spawn(function) -> task.defer(function)
 ```
-While function of wait() is fundamentally the same it still differs from task.wait().
+While wait() is fundamentally the same it still differs from task.wait().
 The difference is in the precision of the yield, coming from 1/30 of a second to 1/60 of a second with the Task Library

 ## 2.2 Parts and MeshParts (BaseParts)
-While Parts and MeshParts may look like completely different instances, they are fundamentally the same with just the MeshPart having a different, editable topology
+While Parts and MeshParts may look like completely different instances, they are fundamentally the same, with just the MeshPart having a different, editable topology.

 To create a BasePart you can use
 ```lua
 Instance.new(ClassName, Parent)
 ```
-While this may look like the best way to create an instance it can sometimes be less efficient if you do not know what you are doing.
-The primary optimization here will be the 2nd arguement when using Instance.new().
+While this may look like the best way to create an instance, it can sometimes be less efficient if you do not know what you are doing.
+The primary optimisation here will be the 2nd argument when using Instance.new().

 ```lua
 local Part = Instance.new("Part", workspace)